 The Challenge is Big, But the Potential is Bigger

-Navigating the ethics of AI in banking and figuring out how to responsibly develop unbiased machine learning algorithms are considerations all organizations and financial institutions need to plan and discuss from the start.
-While there is immense potential for AI to reduce front and back-office costs, improve customer loyalty and satisfaction, and increase profitability, if you lack a thoughtful and ethical approach, the consequences can be catastrophic.
+Navigating the ethics of AI chatbots in banking and figuring out how to responsibly develop unbiased machine learning algorithms are considerations all organizations and financial institutions need to plan and discuss from the start.
+While there is immense potential for banking chatbots to reduce front and back-office costs, improve customer loyalty and satisfaction, and increase profitability, if you lack a thoughtful and ethical approach, the consequences can be catastrophic.